nrfconnect/ncs-zigbee/docs/lib/zigbee_fota.rst

 Additionally, the following limitations apply on the nRF5340 SoCs:

 * It is required to use external flash to enable the Zigbee FOTA library.
-* By default, only the full upgrades (to both application and network core) are allowed.
-  Disable the ``CONFIG_NRF53_ENFORCE_IMAGE_VERSION_EQUALITY`` Kconfig option to build update images without inter-dependencies so that they can be applied independently.
+* On nRF5340, OTA update packages must include both the application core and network core images built together in the same sysbuild, with matching ``CONFIG_MCUBOOT_IMGTOOL_SIGN_VERSION`` values.
 * It is not possible to modify the value of the ``SB_CONFIG_MCUBOOT_MODE_SWAP_WITHOUT_SCRATCH`` Kconfig option.
   As a result, the fallback recovery is not available and any valid upgrade will overwrite the previous image.
   The call to the :c:func:`boot_write_img_confirmed` will have no effect.